What is the boot time hard drive clicking noise?

 head to float over the platter allowing it to move freely without scratching the surface of

-the platter. if the head is reading the Servo Timing info from the platter
+. if the head is reading the Servo Timing info from the platter

 and relaying it to the circuitry so the controller knows the exact information for the